Thursday, September 18, 2008

 At the center of The Tsar's Dwarf is a character who is a total fabrication of mine, the Danish dwarf Sørine Bentsdatter who is given as a gift to Peter the Great during the Tsar's stay in Copenhagen in 1716.
 She has been hired to jump out of a cake by the Danish court - and she sure as hell doesn't want to.
 I invented Sørine because I wanted to write a novel about human dignity.

 Actually, that's not true at all.
 I invented her because she wanted to be in my novel.
 You see, I used to carry this angry dwarf with me where ever I went.
-She was mad, raunchy, vulgar, and pretty funny as well.
+She was mad, raunchy, vulgar, and pretty sarcastic as well.

 If that wasn't the case, God and religion wouldn't make sense at all.
+And it's Sørine's spirituality and Peter the Great's affection that keeps her alive.